 BY SARAH E. FEINBERG

-Sarah Feinberg is the interim MTA New York City Transit President.
+Sarah E. Feinberg is interim president of MTA New York City Transit.

 Note: The views and opinions expressed by any op-ed author reflect their viewpoint, and not necessarily those of this publication.